What You Need to Know About Long-Term Care Insurance

 Who should buy long-term care insurance?
 There are a variety of good candidates, including:

-Executives seeking peak earnings protection: Executives entering their peak earning years who have adequate disability insurance but not so much disability insurance or wealth that they could pay for their own care in a nursing home and still maintain the family's standard of living.
+- Executives seeking peak earnings protection: Executives entering their peak earning years who have adequate disability insurance but not so much disability insurance or wealth that they could pay for their own care in a nursing home and still maintain the family’s standard of living.
+(Of the people receiving long-term care services now, 40% are under the age of 65.)

 What to Look For